USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 UPS Reviews

-- BBB Reviews: The Better Business Bureau gives UPS an A rating on its site.
-Out of the BBB complaints, the majority of them were about delivery problems (lost/delayed/stolen items) or issues with a product or service (most of which are complaints about delivery issues, as well).
+- BBB Reviews: The Better Business Bureau gives UPS an A+ rating on its site.
+Out of the BBB complaints, the majority were about delivery problems (lost/delayed/stolen items) or issues with a product or service (most of which are complaints about delivery issues, as well).
 UPS resolves most of the complaints on the site to customer satisfaction.

-- Trustpilot Reviews: UPS scores a 1.2 out of 17764 reviews.
-The biggest complaints on that website are that UPS damaged and delayed packages, screwed up on tracking, and didn’t offer timely refunds.
-(Many people are also peeved when drivers leave packages out in the rain.)
-The reviews also are occasionally for specific UPS stores and are not focused entirely on the shipping service.
+- Trustpilot Reviews: UPS scores a 1.2 out of 26,496 reviews.
+The biggest complaints on that website are that UPS damaged and delayed packages, messed up on tracking, and didn’t offer timely refunds.
+(Many people also complained about how drivers leave packages out in the rain.)
+The reviews are occasionally for specific UPS stores and are not focused on the company as a whole.

-- Consumer Affairs: With 3689 reviews and an average 3.9 rating, the Consumer Affairs website earns UPS its highest customer score.
-Business owners like the clear rates and fast turn-around times, customers want attention and care to their packages.
+- Consumer Affairs: With 780 reviews and an average 2.8 rating, the Consumer Affairs website earns UPS its highest customer score.
+Business owners like the clear rates and fast turn-around times; customers want attention and care taken with their packages.

 USPS Reviews

-- Consumer Affairs: With 2091 reviews and an average 3.9 rating, the Consumer Affairs website showcases praise about individual postal workers or offices with outstanding customer services.
+- Consumer Affairs: With 1,439 reviews and an average 3.7 rating, the Consumer Affairs website showcases praise about individual postal workers or offices with outstanding customer service.
 However, on a larger scale, people complained about the same problems as other shipping services: Lost mail, damaged mail, mail sent to neighbors, unkind postal workers, archaic tracking services, etc.

 FedEx Reviews

 - BBB Reviews: The Better Business Bureau gives FedEx an A+ rating on its site.
 Out of the BBB complaints, the majority of them were about delivery problems (lost/delayed/stolen items) or issues of poor customer service.
-Some problems took multiple people and over three days to fix — which can seem like an eternity when a package is lost in the mail.
+Some problems took multiple employees and over three days to fix.

-- Trustpilot Reviews: FedEx scores a 1.5 out of 21,462 reviews.
+- Trustpilot Reviews: FedEx scores 1.3 out of 30,703 reviews.
 Again: Damaged, delayed, or lost mail is the frequent message among people leaving a Trustpilot review of FedEx or UPS.

-- Consumer Affairs: With 2301 reviews and an average 2.5 rating, the Consumer Affairs website gives FedEx a lower score vs UPS or USPS.
-It would appear that out of the three carriers, FedEx has the lowest accuracy with hitting its target delivery dates.
+- Consumer Affairs: With 1,993 reviews and an average 2.8 rating, the Consumer Affairs website gives FedEx a lower score than UPS.
+It would appear that out of the three carriers, FedEx has the lowest accuracy in hitting its target delivery dates.
 Although, many of those complaints have happened recently and while using international shipping.
-(All carriers are experiencing delays due to the ongoing pandemic.)
+(All carriers are experiencing delays due to ongoing issues with staffing shortages.)

-USPS VS FedEx VS UPS: Finding The Perfect Balance
+USPS VS UPS VS FedEx: Finding The Perfect Balance

 Shipping Carrier | Best For |